LeiShi/Synthetic-Diagnostics-Platform/README.md

 3. **Jupyter Notebook**

     This documentation and other tutorials are written in Jupyter Notebook format.
 Refer to the [Jupyter documentation](http://jupyter.readthedocs.io/en/latest/index.html) if you need help on using this document.

+4. **Git and Git-LFS**

+    The most convenient way to obtain SDP is through its GitHub repository.
+You'll need to be familiar with [Git](https://git-scm.com/).
+Here is an interactive [tutorial](https://try.github.io/) on Git.
+Another key tool to successfully clone SDP is the [Git-LFS](https://git-lfs.github.com/). **CLONE WITHOUT Git-LFS WILL RESULT IN MISSING KEY DATA FILES IN THE PACKAGE.**

 # Recommended IDE